mathias-granlund/netloom/README.md

 ### Phase 1: Access-aware discovery and comparison

-- complete the first `netloom <module> <service> diff --from=X --to=Y` workflow and keep refining report quality and normalization coverage
+- keep refining the `netloom <module> <service> diff --from=X --to=Y` workflow, especially report quality and normalization coverage
 - continue refining the visible catalog so action-level exposure matches the active API client as closely as verified mappings allow
-- keep the explicit opt-in full catalog view for troubleshooting, vendor doc comparison, and mapping validation
 - continue expanding the verified ClearPass privilege mapping table as Aruba adds or changes endpoints and privilege keys

 ### Phase 2: Safe multi-service workflows

 - implement `netloom <module> copy --from=X --to=Y` to copy all config from all `<services>` within a `<module>`
 - extend structured copy and diff plans with broader automation and review workflows across multiple services
-- add validation and dry-run helpers to verify whether objects and payloads are safe to apply before changes are made
+- extend validation and dry-run helpers beyond the current service-level copy workflow so more write actions can be previewed safely

 ### Phase 3: Change tracking and UX expansion